NangoHQ/nango/README.md

 }
 ```

-To add a new API, create a new configuration file.
-Here's a step-by-step guide on [how to create a new configuration file](https://github.com/Bearer/Pizzly/wiki/TODO).
+And adding new APIs is straightforward.
+Just create a new configuration file within the `/integrations` folder of your Pizzly's instance.
+If you feel like sharing, you can even create a PR so that other developers will be able to use it as well!

 ## License